ITU-BDSA2025-GROUP23/Chirp/docs/report.md

 The repository is cloned from GitHub.
 Dependencies are restored using `dotnet restore`.
 The database is initialized using Entity Framework Core migrations.
 The application is started using `dotnet run` from the **Chirp.Web** project.

-*OBS* To run Github OAuth, setup Github client id and client secret.
+*OBS* To run GitHub OAuth, setup GitHub client ID and client secret.
 To set up use credentials dotnet user.secrets:

 dotnet user-secrets init